nppatel4/mentor-tree/README.md

 # mentor-tree

+## Dependencies
 This project depends on [employee-tree](https://github.com/nppatel4/employee-tree) to display employee information.
+Mentor-tree only manages the relationships between employees.
+It does not manage any employee information.

-## Eureka
+### Eureka
 [employee-tree](https://github.com/nppatel4/employee-tree) should be registered with Eureka as *employee-tree*.

 ## Build